yslan/nekAscent-demo/L0_1_nekAscent_configuration.md

                -DCMAKE_INSTALL_PREFIX=${NEKRS_HOME}
       ```

-   2 and 3 are required every login.
+   ii and iii are required every login.

--  Add Ascent environment into submit script
+2. Add Ascent environment into submit script

    This has already been done.
 Search `USE_ASCENT` in `$NEKRS_HOME/bin/nrsqaub_aurora`.